Heard about the talking of starlight cameras? Sounds rather high-tech and seems to be a big leap forward in the night vision, doesn’t it?

 Decided to give starlight cameras a try?

-The Reolink Argus 2 is your best start, coming with Sony quality starlight sensor, this camera could provide the best night clarity even under very low lux indoors and outdoors.
+Coming with Sony quality starlight sensor, this camera could provide the best night clarity ever in very low Lux conditions indoors and outdoors.

 You don’t need to worry about the burglars breaking into your homes, thieves stealing your bikes on the remote shed, or people keying your car during the night.
-The camera will capture every detail of the crime with black & white videos where the traditional IR cameras fails to.
+The starlight camera will capture every detail of the crime where other cameras fails to.